MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-receivable/credit-collections-power-bi.md

 ## Understanding the data model and entities

-Dynamics 365 for Operations data is used to populate the report in the Credit and collections management content pack.
-This is represented as aggregate measurements that are staged in the Entity store, which is a Microsoft SQL database optimized for analytics.
-Read more about it in the blog [Power BI integration with Entity Store in Dynamics](https://blogs.msdn.microsoft.com/dynamicsaxbi/2016/06/09/power-bi-integration-with-entity-store-in-dynamics-ax-7-may update/).
+The following data is used to populate the report in the **Credit and collections management** content.
+This is represented as aggregate measurements that are staged in the Entity store, which is a Microsoft SQL Server database optimized for analytics.
+For more information, see [Overview of Power BI integration with Entity store](power-bi-integration-entity-store.md).

 | Entity                                      | Key aggregate measurements           | Data source  | Field                                                      | Description                                                  |
 |---------------------------------------------|--------------------------------------|---------------------------------------------|------------------------------------------------------------|--------------------------------------------------------------|